-Experimentation with, and development of, basic skills in a variety of hand-forming, wheel-throwing, and glazing techniques.
+Experimentation with, and development of, basic skills in a variety of hand-forming, wheel-throwing, firing and glazing techniques.
+The class focuses on processes involved in creating both utilitarian and sculptural works.
 Studio: 6 hours per week.
 [H,L] (Fa,Sp) 3 credits.
 May be taken up to four times as FA 165, 166, 267 and 268, all of which run concurrently.